What is Judicial Management and How It Works in Singapore

 - Suitability of judicial management against other regimes, such as winding up.

-- A floating charge holder opposes the making of the order; and
+- A floating charge holder (i.e. a creditor who holds a secured charge on certain assets of the company) opposes the making of the order; and

-- The court is satisfied that the prejudice caused to the floating charge holder if the order was granted would disproportionately outweigh the prejudice caused to the company’s unsecured creditors if the application for judicial management was dismissed.
+- The court is satisfied that the prejudice caused to the floating charge holder if the order was granted would disproportionately outweigh the prejudice caused to the company’s unsecured creditors if the application for judicial management was dismissed instead.

 What Happens During Judicial Management?

-Within 60 days of the court order for judicial management, the appointed judicial manager has to prepare a statement of his proposals on how he intends to achieve the purpose(s) which the judicial management order was made for.
+Regardless of which method judicial management is commenced by, the general process is the same afterwards.
+Once judicial management has commenced, the appointed judicial manager has 90 days to prepare a statement of his proposals on how he intends to achieve the purpose(s) for which the judicial management order was made.

 The judicial manager then summons a creditor’s meeting for the creditors to decide whether to approve the proposals.
 If more than 50% in number and value of creditors approve, the judicial manager is obliged to manage the company’s affairs, business and property in accordance with the proposals.

 Throughout the judicial management process, the judicial manager is expected to be honest, impartial and to avoid conflicts of interest.
-The company’s directors and officers are also obliged to give the judicial manager information on the company and its business, dealings, affairs or property, and also address any of the judicial manager’s concerns, at any time as the judicial manager may reasonably require.
+The company’s directors and officers are also obliged to give the judicial manager a statement of affairs within the prescribed time containing information on the company and its assets, debts, liabilities and creditors.

 While the company is undergoing judicial management, there will be a temporary moratorium on certain activities such as the: